Chia-Network/chips/chip-template.md

   * All threats and risks, as well as how you are addressing them

 ## Additional Assets
 Give a listing of files associated with this CHIP.
 This list will be added upon as the CHIP moves along the process of approval.
-All new files should be added to the `assets/chip-<CHIP number>` folder, which you may create after you receive your CHIP number.
+All new files should be added to the `assets/chip-<CHIP>` folder.
 You should link to each individual file here, using relative links.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).